 Below are some of my favorite vintage brands of the era that you will commonly find on eBay.

 - Alden – Alden never went down market.
 Their shoes were consistently great.
-Vintage Alden shoes have a hexagon logo.
+Vintage Alden shoes have an AAAA logo.
 Watch for stitching issues.
 There is no shortage of Alden information on the internets.
 Buy a pair if you can find one in your price range.

 - Allen Edmonds – Usually good quality and well-made shoes.
 AE is great American company that I have a lot of respect for.
 Avoid the “polished cobbler” models of the 1980s and 90s.
 Reddit has a guide to buying AE shoes